 How could we produce Instagram videos while quarantining?
 And since creatives were being hit hard by the pandemic, how could we support artists in our community?

 From ‘Covered’ to ‘Connected’

-While all of these restrictions seemed, well… restricting… having a clear focus actually liberated us to come up with a wild idea within a specific framework.
+While all of these restrictions seemed, well… restricting… having a clear focus and specific framework was actually liberating.

-We landed on a concept that excited everyone: Why not keep with the “dripping” theme, and ask artists around the world to create an interpretation of the drip, in their own style?
+We landed on a new concept: Stick with the “dripping” theme, and ask artists to create an interpretation of the drip, in their own style.

-We’d commission artists around the world to start with a drip that begins at the top of the frame, and ends at the bottom, using Lemonade Pink predominantly (hex code: #ff0083).
-The rest would be up to them.
+We commissioned artists around the world to start with a drip that begins at the top of the frame, and ends at the bottom, using Lemonade Pink predominantly (hex code: #ff0083).